dgladyshev/time-ranges-subtractor/README.md

 To run those test cases automatically execute `./gradlew test`

-And then open `build/reports/tests/test/index.html` in any browser to see the report
+And then open `build/reports/tests/test/index.html` in any browser to see the report.